The Human Beinz

 rating: **** stars

-One of two original compositions, 'Flower Grave' was a decent, psych-tinged ballad.
-Once again, Pachuta provided a killer bass line.
+One of two original compositions, "Flower Grave" was a psych-tinged, but highly commercial ballad.
+Opening with some nice Belley fuzz guitar (recalling something out of The Yard birds' catalog), once again Pachuta provided a killer bass line.
 The song title always makes me smile ...

 5.)
 Dance On Through (Dick Whittington) - 3:03